Janamou/android-testing-codelab/01-uiautomator/README.md

 #### Search for the keyword

-Find the search field and, click on it, type there "Google" and press enter.
+Find the search field with resource id `android:id/edit`, click on it, type there "Google" and press enter.
 Then wait two seconds.

 ```java
 UiObject findView = uiDevice.findObject(new UiSelector()